All posts

 We can see that this time the values match the default of the Custom execution policy.

-We found two surprises: max_storage_size_mb is 1000, not the 100 the documentation suggests.
+We found two surprises: max_storage_size_mb is 1000 on 2019+ (it was 100 on 2017, and the documentation at the time hadn't caught up).
 And Auto capture mode turns out to be just Custom mode with default thresholds.
 Armed with that, you can make informed decisions before you start tweaking.

 Thank you for reading